disusered/blog/src/content/blog/phoenix-with-typescript.md

 ---
 title: "Using TypeScript in Phoenix 1.7"
-description: "My experience using TypeScript in Phoenix 1.7 using ESBuild"
+description: "My experience using TypeScript in Phoenix 1.7 using esbuild"
 pubDate: "Sept 27 2023"
 tags:
   [